CTFd/CTFd/README.md

 ## Install

-1. Install dependencies: `pip install -r requirements.txt`
+1. Install dependencies: `pip install -e .`
    1. You can also use the `prepare.sh` script to install system dependencies using apt.
 2. Modify [CTFd/config.ini](https://github.com/CTFd/CTFd/blob/master/CTFd/config.ini) to your liking.
 3. Use `python serve.py` or `flask run` in a terminal to drop into debug mode.